CenturyLinkCloud/PublicKB/Network/network-exchange-clc-managed-hosting-endpoint-guide.md

 * Rate limit choices of 1Gb/s and 10Gb/s through shared bandwidth to and from the [Managed Hosting Network (HAN)](https://www.ctl.io/architecture/cns-architecture/), which is a CenturyLink network infrastructure used to provide connectivity for Managed Server customers, NAS Customers, and other CenturyLink managed services.
 * BGP is used for dynamically managing routes between Network Exchange and the End User’s network.
 * Near fully automated setup and tear down of connections between the Managed Hosting Network (HAN) and the dedicated ports on the terminating Network Exchange equipment.
-HAN requires additional configurations to be made outside of the Network Exchange portal.
+HAN requires additional configurations performed outside of the Network Exchange portal.

 ### Notes